preference toml

 error_handling = "final upstream exception is swallowed"

-That output is already actionable.
-No prose detective work required.
+that output is already actionable. no prose detective work required.

 Why the Semantics Matter